josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 **Current EU5 System - Worse Than Historical World Wars:**

 When a Secessionists Rebellion breaks out:
-- The Defender CAN call all its Allies to join the defensive War
+- The Defender CAN call all its Allies to join the defensive War from day 1
-- The forcibly called same-culture Country (Attacker) CANNOT call its own Allies because it is the Attacker
+- The forcibly called same-culture Country (Attacker) CANNOT call its own Allies using Favors because it is NOT the War Leader (the Rebellion country is the War Leader)
+- **ONLY exception scenario where the culturally dominant Attacker CAN call Allies** (see Issue 4 for details):
+  - After the landless Secessionists Rebel is eliminated by the Defender (becomes War Leader automatically)
+- **VERIFIED: Cannot integrate Secessionists Vassal during War** - Annexation is blocked for countries in Civil War until peace is restored
-- Result: A local Rebellion escalates into a major War where one Alliance bloc fights alone against another bloc's coordinated response
+- Result: A local Rebellion escalates into a major War where one Alliance bloc fights alone against another bloc's coordinated response for the entire War (unless the Defender eliminates the landless Rebel, which is rare and gives the Defender control over when the attacker can call Allies)

 *Example Scenario (Late 18th Century - Partition Era):*
-- Two major Alliance blocs: Bloc A (Russia, Austria, Prussia) vs Bloc B (France, Ottomans, Sweden)
+- Two major Alliance blocs: Bloc A (Russia, Austria, Prussia) vs Bloc B (France, Ottomans, Sweden, Poland)
 - Polish Secessionists Rebellion breaks out in Russia-controlled territory
 - Poland (culturally dominant) is FORCED to join Rebellion's side (Attacker) - NO CHOICE
 - Russia (Defender) calls Austria and Prussia → 3 major powers vs Poland
-- Poland (Attacker) cannot call France, Ottomans, or Sweden → fights alone against 3 major powers
+- Poland (Attacker) cannot call France, Ottomans, or Sweden (its own allies in Bloc B) → fights alone against 3 major powers

 This creates a dangerous escalation mechanism where the Defender can systematically use Secessionists Rebellions to attack their enemies' Alliance blocs asymmetrically.